 For artists and their teams, having detailed insights at the video and profile levels makes TikTok analytics an absolutely essential part of any music industry toolkit in today’s increasingly data-driven world.

 TikTok has offered the digital marketplace a unique merging of viral music and viral videos.
 Sometimes, a track piggybacks on the viral success of a video, sometimes a video piggybacks on the viral success of a track, and oftentimes, the relationship is mutual.
 Fortunately, we have plenty of TikTok charts to help you track this success.

-If you want to track success at the video level, our Top Trending Videos chart ranks the top performing videos daily, showing what tracks are associated with each video, along with the number of likes, comments, and peak positions of charting videos.
+If you want to track success at the video level, our Top Trending Videos on TikTok chart ranks the top performing videos daily, showing what tracks are associated with each video, along with the number of likes, comments, and peak positions of charting videos.
 All TikTok chart data is based off of TikTok’s Trending videos (not all-time highs), which is what is more useful in understanding what’s shown in TikTok’s influential “For You” section.

 Our unique 7-day velocity metric can show you not just who is already at the top but who is rising the fastest and who might be at the top next week, next month, or next year.
 That can give you a better idea of what might be the next viral success.

 Importantly, you’ll also be able to see what users are posting videos that tend to trend, so you can start building out your own TikTok curator list to help grow the digital presence of your music.

 With Artist Pages for the 2M+ artists in our database, compare and contrast individual performance on Apple Music and various other platforms across the digital music landscape.